Good pharmacovigilance practice (GPvP)

-There are two Inspection Action Groups (IAG) at MHRA, IAG2 covers clinical trials of investigational medicinal products and/or the pharmacovigilance activities of MAHs and also advises the director of the Vigilance and Risk Management of Medicines (VRMM) Division.
+There are two Inspection Action Groups (IAG) at MHRA, IAG2 covers clinical trials of investigational medicinal products and the pharmacovigilance activities of MAHs and advises the directors of the Inspections, Enforcement and Standards (IE&S) and Vigilance and Risk Management of Medicines (VRMM) divisions, where appropriate.

 Where recommended by CMT, cases will be referred to IAG2 for action or for information.
 IAG2 meets regularly to deal with ongoing business and to consider new referrals.
 Criteria to be met for making referrals to the IAG2 in relation to pharmacovigilance inspections include, but are not limited to: